-Kombucha has proved , over decades, to have powerful immune boosting properties, which in turn bolster your natural defenses against bad bacteria and viruses that ultimately harm your health.
+Kombucha has proved , over decades, to have powerful immune boosting properties, which in turn bolster your natural defenses against the bad bacteria and viruses that ultimately harm your health.

 It's important to note that the digestive system and immune system are closely intertwined; the lining of the intestines creates antibodies that help protect the body, according to John Hopkins Medicine.
-A huge portion of the immune system is found in the gut, more specifically about 70 percent, according to a study.
+A huge portion of the immune system is found in the gut, more specifically; 70 percent, according to a study.

-Researchers theorize that those actions may be indicative of more complex mechanisms of action related to the enzymes and complex proteins found in the tea.
+Kombucha Researchers theorize that those actions may be indicative of more complex mechanisms of action related to the enzymes and complex proteins found in the tea.
 Laboratory testing showed impressive zones of inhibition in plate cultures of Kombucha inoculated with various Staphylococcus, Listeria, and Micrococcus species.

 An area of specific interest for Kombucha researchers is the possible role Glucoronic acid plays in Hepatoprotection and Detoxification of the liver and blood.

 One of the main substances produced during the fermentation of Kombucha is Acetic acid.

-Like the Polyphenols in tea, acetic acid is able to kill many potentially harmful micro-organisms
+Like the Polyphenols in tea, acetic acid is able to kill many potentially harmful micro-organisms.

 Kombucha made from black or green tea and has strong antibacterial properties, particularly against infection-causing bacteria and Candida yeasts